Oreko/Kouyou/README.md

 The name was meant to be something poetic following the naming scheme behind Kareha (枯葉), Futaba (双葉), and Wakaba (若葉) with Kouyou (紅葉), but I've honestly forgotten all the reasoning I had behind the name and reverse engineering it seems forced at the moment.

 I have more things I want to change, refactor, or add than I can count.

-Besides refactoring and making queries/databse structure more efficient, here are the ones I can remember at the moment:
-1.
+## Important note!!!!!
+**There are also most likely some huge security holes since I haven't spent the time looking for them yet.
+I would suggest performing an audit of your own before turning this into a public-facing instance.**

+There are also some that I'm aware of for sure, so certainly don't deploy without auditing.

 ## Running